How do I clear my browser's cache?

 Firefox Privacy & Security option

-5. In the "Clear Data" window, it's recommended to leave both boxes checked.
+5. In the "Clear Data" window, we recommend leaving both boxes checked.
 Choose Clear.

 6. A window will pop-up warning you that you are about to clear the data and may get signed out of websites.
 Select Clear Now to proceed.
 Depending how much data is stored in your cache, this process could take several seconds.
 Once complete, the "Clear Data" window will automatically close.
-You
+Close the Options tab.

 Edge browser logo Edge